Seven Management and Planning Tools

 An Interrelationship Diagram (also referred to as a relations diagram) identifies and displays all the interrelated cause-and-effect relationships among different concepts or ideas.
 Basically, it establishes links between ideas or concepts, and shows that they can be logically linked with more than one other idea or concept at a time.

-The process of creating an Interrelationship Diagram allows you to systematically identify and analyze the cause-and-effect relationships that exist among all issues.
+The process of creating an Interrelationship Diagram allows you to systematically identify and analyze the cause-and-effect relationships that exist among all critical issues.
 This process helps you understand the natural links between different aspects of a complex issue so you can better develop an effective solution.

 This technique encourages you to think in multiple directions (lateral thinking) rather than just thinking linearly.